HexHive/retrowrite/demos/kernel_demo/README.md

 Test of the module:

-You will need to compile the linux kernel with kasan (automatic in the launch script)
+You will need to compile the linux kernel with kasan (automated in the launch script)

 (Bonus) To exit virtual qemu machine : `ctrl+a x`